Dohnte Meyers

-Dohnte Meyers (born July 6, 2000) is an American professional football wide receiver for the Saskatchewan Roughriders of the Canadian Football League (CFL).
+Dohnte Meyers (born July 6, 2000) is an American professional football wide receiver and kick returner for the Cincinnati Bengals of the National Football League (NFL).
+He is a Grey Cup champion after winning with the Saskatchewan Roughriders in 2025.
 He played college football at Presbyterian and Delta State.

 Early life

 Meyers was born in Brooklyn, New York and attended Norcross High School in Norcross, Georgia.
 He was named second team All-Region in 2017 as a punt returner.

 College career

 Meyers first played college football for the Presbyterian Blue Hose from 2018 to 2019.
 He played in eight games, all starts, his freshman year in 2018, catching 17 passes for 186 yards and two touchdowns.
-He appeared in 12 games, all starts, in 2018, recording 37 receptions for 485 yards and five touchdowns.
+He appeared in 12 games, all starts, in 2019, recording 37 receptions for 485 yards and five touchdowns.

 Meyers transferred to play for the Delta State Statesmen from 2020 to 2022.
 However, the team's season was cancelled due to the COVID-19 pandemic.
 He played in 11 games during the 2021 season, catching 55 passes for 665 yards and five touchdowns.
 He appeared in 13 games in 2022, totaling 65 receptions for 877 yards and eight touchdowns, earning first-team All-GSC honors.